gbinal/open-standards/index.md

 **Cooperation**
 The standard emerges through respectful cooperation between standards organizations, whereby each respects the autonomy, integrity, processes, and intellectual property rules of the others.

-**Collective Empowerment**
-There is a commitment by affirming standards organizations and their participants to collective empowerment by striving for standards that:
-* are chosen and defined based on technical merit, as judged by the contributed expertise of each participant;
-* provide global interoperability, scalability, stability, and resiliency;
-* enable global competition;
-* serve as building blocks for further innovation; and
-* contribute to the creation of global communities, benefiting humanity.

 ---------------